No-Bake Peanut Butter Protein Balls

 See the recipe card below for full information on ingredients and quantities.

-• Oats: You could use quick cooking oats (still a whole grain, they are just cut smaller) or half and half to change the texture.
+- Oats: You could use quick cooking oats (still a whole grain, they are just cut smaller) or half quick oats and half old-fashioned to change the texture.
 The flavor will stay the same with either, but the texture will change as the quick cooking oats will make the balls softer.
-You can also use a combination of the two if you’d like.
-It all works, it just changes the texture a bit.

-• Gluten-free: Make sure to get rolled oats that are labeled gluten-free.
+- Gluten-free: Make sure to get rolled oats that are labeled “certified” gluten-free.
 While oats are naturally gluten-free, not all containers of them are.

 Recipe FAQs